estiens/world_cup_json/README.md

 (Feel free to submit a PR with your project!)

-https://github.com/justcallmelarry/sportsball (slack integration for updates of goals, cards and results)
+* https://github.com/justcallmelarry/sportsball (slack integration for updates of goals, cards and results)

+* https://github.com/selfish/worldcup-slack - A slack game status announcer, updated for 2018 games

 ## PROJECTS USING THIS API IN 2014